Office of Disability Services

 Request for an Accomodation

-It is the student's responsibility to request an accommodation.
-Because some accommodations may take considerable time to arrange, students are urged to contact the Coordinator of Disability Services in order to request an accommodation as soon as possible after receiving notice of admission to the University.
+It is the student’s responsibility to request an accommodation.
+Because some accommodations may take considerable time to arrange, students are urged to contact the Office of Disability Services in order to request an accommodation as soon as possible after receiving notice of admission to the University.
 Untimely requests may result in delay, substitution, or an inability to provide an accommodation.
-If a request for an accommodation is submitted late, the Coordinator of Disability Services will, nevertheless, make every reasonable effort to process the request for an accommodation.
-Accommodations cannot be implemented retroactively, they are implemented only prospectively.
+If a request for an accommodation is submitted late, the Office of Disability Services will, nevertheless, make every reasonable effort to process the request for an accommodation.

 Depending on the nature of the disability and the accommodation provided, a student may be required periodically to submit medical and/or diagnostic information demonstrating the current status of the disability and/or to renew the request for an accommodation.